 - Additional confectioners' sugar, optional

 - In a food processor, combine the hazelnuts and confectioners' sugar; cover and process until nuts are finely chopped.
 Set aside.
-Melt 1 tablespoon butter.
-Brush two Madeleine pans with butter.
+Melt 1 tablespoon butter; brush two 12-shell madeleine pans with butter.
 Dust with 2 tablespoons flour; tap pans to remove excess flour and set aside.
-Place remaining butter in a saucepan.
-Melt over low heat for 4-5 minutes or until a light amber color; set aside to cool.
+Place remaining 1/2 cup butter in a saucepan; melt over low heat until it turns a light amber color, 4-5 minutes.
+Set aside to cool.

 - In a large bowl, beat egg yolks and sugar until thick and a pale lemon color.
 Stir in melted butter and vanilla.
 Combine the baking powder, salt and remaining flour; stir into butter mixture just until combined.
 In a small bowl, beat egg whites on high speed until stiff peaks form; fold into batter.
 Gently fold in reserved nut mixture.

 - With a tablespoon, fill prepared pans two-thirds full.
-Bake at 325° for 18-20 minutes or until golden brown.
+Bake at 325° until golden brown, 18-20 minutes.
 Cool for 2 minutes before inverting pans onto wire racks to remove cookies.
 Cool completely.
 Lightly dust with additional confectioners' sugar if desired.
-Yield: 2 dozen.